valeriancarrote/Magick-notes/readme.md

-# Magick-notes
+# **Magick-notes**

-Magick note is a little software build with pydeargui, who is gona allow you to pin note.
-You can add texte and  and images directly from you clipboard 📋
+Magick-Notes is a small software built with PyDearGUI that allows you to pin notes.
+You can add text and images directly from your clipboard 📋

 ![Preview](demonstration.png)

 ## todo list
+- [x] Add some IA to transform your texte
+- [x] Support image
+- [ ] Drag and drop support ?
+- [ ] Texte image recongnition (ORC)
+- [ ] IA texte analys
-- [ ] Add Ia
+- [ ] Latex math expresion support
-- [x] Do
-- [ ] da
+- [ ] Paste file